Getting work experience and internships in retail banking, insurance, regulation or actuarial science

 - Insight programmes: these are usually for first years and can range from insight days to a week-long internship such as Barclays' spring programme which offers practical glimpses into all aspects of the bank’s work.

-- Industry placement years: targeted at those who take a year-in-industry as part of their degree, which is a 12-month contract offered by most financial services employers.
+- Industry placement years: targeted at those who take a year-in-industry as part of their degree, which is a 12-month contract offered by many financial services employers including Nationwide, the Bank of England, Aon and Allianz.

-- Summer internships: these are usually for penultimate-year students and typically last for six to 12 weeks during the summer holidays.
-Most financial services firms, including the Financial Conduct Authority, Aon, HSBC and Nationwide, offer these.
+- Summer internships: these are usually for penultimate-year students and typically last for 6 to 12 weeks during the summer holidays.
+Most financial services firms, including the Financial Conduct Authority, Lloyds Banking Group, HSBC and American Express, offer these.

-- Ongoing internships: some retail banking and insurance organisations, such as Aviva, may provide internship opportunities as and when there is a business need for them.
+- Ongoing internships: some retail banking and insurance organisations may provide internship opportunities as and when there is a business need for them.

-- Ad hoc shorter periods of work experience: some employers, including Aviva, have been known to offer some more informal work experience for a week or two.
+- Ad hoc shorter periods of work experience: some employers have been known to offer some more informal work experience for a week or two.
 This type of opportunity may not be paid.

 When should I apply for financial services internships?